 The 40-minute drive up to the Glenariff Forest Park is an activity in itself.
 Surrounded by tabletop mountains dropping off to the ocean below, you would be forgiven for thinking you were in Cape Town for just a minute.
 But in actual fact, it’s even more impressive.
 Tall waterfalls tumble down the electric green cliffs as you near the forest park itself.
 Once in the park, you can take your pick from three main trails.
 We highly recommend the Waterfall Trail.
 Weaving its way down to the valley floor and along the babbling river, it winds its way through the forest to – as you might expect! – a beautiful waterfall.
 It looks so good, you’d almost take a dip if it weren’t so cold.
 Laragh’s Lodge at the end of the 3km trail is the perfect spot to refuel (its scones are to die for), before ambling back up to the car park.

 Mary McBride’s, Cushendun

 Step back in time at Mary McBride’s in the heart of Cushendun.
 Enjoy a whiskey tasting in the original 5 x 9ft bar at the front of the premises while owner Cormac tells you stories about the former landlady Mary McBride.
 Or alternatively, you can cosy up in front of one of the turf fires and enjoy a spot of pub grub.
-There’s the added bonus of live music on Saturday evenings and Sunday afternoons.
-Many of these sessions have turned into singsongs that last long into the night.

 More info: McBrides